Guide collection

 What is the easiest wrong reading?

-Common Misread Risk for Body Types and Constitution Tendencies
+Common Misread Risk for Body Types

-The easiest wrong turn for Body Types and Constitution Tendencies is named before the reader over-applies the term.
+The easiest wrong turn for Body Types is named before the reader over-applies the term.
 The safer move is compare, stop, or prepare a question.
 The misread block names the wrong turn before the reader over-applies the term.
 Misread risk is lower when related tendencies is treated as vocabulary to compare, not a finding to act on.
 The wrong turn is named early so the article does not invite overconfidence.
 After naming the risk, the safer path is comparison or a prepared question.

 When To See A PractitionerYang Deficiency